W-Floyd/notes/source/ENGR/Materials Engineering/Slides/Lesson 4&5 Imperfections in Solids.md

 they join the island

 Reprinted with permission from Nature (K.F.
 McCarty, J.A.
 Nobel, and N.C.
-Bartelt, "Vacancies in
+Bartelt, \"Vacancies in

-Solids and the Stability of Surface Morphology",
+Solids and the Stability of Surface Morphology\",

 Nature, Vol. 412, pp. 622-625 (2001).
 Image is

 5.75 mm by 5.75 mm.)
 Copyright (2001) Macmillan Publishers, Ltd.